AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-file-formatting-options.md

 >[!IMPORTANT]
 >
->This step is not mandatory and it only determines which of the file formatting options should be surfaced to users in the Experience Platform UI.
+>This step is optional and it only determines which of the file formatting options should be surfaced to users in the Experience Platform UI.
 If you do not set up file formatting options as customer data fields, the file exports will proceed with the default values configured in the [server and file configuration](#create-server-file-configuration).

 Within this step, you can group the displayed options in any order you desire, you can create custom groupings, dropdown fields, and conditional groupings based on the selected file types.
 All these settings are shown in the recording and in the sections further below.